cligs/textbox/italian/short19-20/readme.md

 ## Formats

-* tei: Encoded following the _Guidelines_ of the Text Encoding Initiative and valid against the CLiGS schema (File names are given according to the following schema: identifier.xml)
+* [tei](tei): Encoded following the _Guidelines_ of the Text Encoding Initiative and valid against the CLiGS schema (File names are given according to the following schema: identifier.xml)
-* txt: Simple plain text containing only the main text of the novels, without title pages, prefaces and other parts considered as paratexts (File names: identifier.txt)
+* [txt_id](txt_id): Simple plain text containing only the main text of the novels, without title pages, prefaces and other parts considered as paratexts (File names: identifier.txt)
-* anno: TEI files further annotated with FreeLing and WordNet
+* [annotated](annotated): TEI files further annotated with FreeLing and WordNet

 ## Copyright and Citation